-- 1) not impact on the character and amenities of the area within which they are located; and - 2) not prejudice the amenity of neighbours; and - 3) provide adequate amenity space; and - 4) refuse storage and servicing; and - 5) provide parking in accordance with the Council's parking standards. - 8.24 Policy CS17 in the South Gloucestershire Core Strategy relates to Housing Diversity.
+- not impact on the character and amenities of the area within which they are located; and - 2) not prejudice the amenity of neighbours; and - 3) provide adequate amenity space; and - 4) refuse storage and servicing; and - 5) provide parking in accordance with the Council's parking standards. - 8.24 Policy CS17 in the South Gloucestershire Core Strategy relates to Housing Diversity.
 It states that 'the mix of housing should contribute to providing choice in tenure and type, having regard to the existing mix of dwellings in the locality and the character and relative accessibility of the location. - 8.25 In applying this policy, the term "neighbours" should be taken to mean; properties adjacent to, and surrounding the application site which have a reasonable potential to be directly affected by harmful impacts arising from the proposal(s). - 8.26 Most HMOs were formerly single dwelling houses falling into the C3 Use Class.
 Schedule 2, Part 3, Class L of the General Permitted Development Order grants automatic permission to change the use of any C3 dwelling house to a HMO accommodating 3-6 residents, which falls within the C4 Use Class.
 HMOs with 7 or more residents do not fall within any Use Class, and no Permitted Development Right to change to a HMO with 7 or more residents exists from any use.
 Consequently for the change of use of any premises to a HMO for 7 or more residents, an assessment has to be made as to whether a material change of use

 - from the prior lawful use has occurred and, if it is determined that it has, then planning permission is required. - 8.27 Sub-division of existing dwellings and non-residential properties to form flats or HMOs can however, make a valuable contribution suitable for smaller households and single people.
-Such developments can nonetheless, if inappropriately located and/or by becoming concentrated in a locality, increase local congestion, on-street parking problems and undermine amenity and street character, by leading to the removal of front gardens and landscaping, to accommodate parking and bins on private amenity space. - 8.28 Further guidance in relation to the criteria set out above regarding flat conversions and HMOs is also contained in Chapter 4 of the Residential Parking Standards SPD (December 2013) and particular regard should be had to the further explanation provided at paragraph 4.3 of the document. - 8.29 Further guidance in relation to the criterion set out above regarding refuse storage and servicing can be found in the Council's Waste Collection: guidance for new developments SPD (January 2015). - 8.30 The conversion of existing buildings for flats, subdivision into two or more properties, will generally be welcome where parking is provided on site, in accordance with the standards in PSP16, so it does not cause or add to existing parking problems in the locality, and therefore in accordance with Policy PSP39.
+Such developments can nonetheless, if inappropriately located and/or by becoming concentrated in a locality, increase local congestion, on-street parking problems and undermine amenity and street character, by leading to the removal of front gardens and landscaping, to accommodate parking and bins on private amenity space. - 8.28 This policy should be read in conjunction with other policies in the Core Strategy and this plan, in particular, PSP8: Residential Amenity and PSP16: Parking Standards.
+The Council is keen to ensure that adequate internal space is provided within HMOs.
+Further guidance in relation to the criteria set out above regarding flat conversions and HMOs is also contained in Chapter 4 of the Residential Parking Standards SPD (December 2013) and particular regard should be had to the further explanation provided at paragraph 4.3 of the document. - 8.29 Further guidance in relation to the criterion set out above regarding refuse storage and servicing can be found in the Council's Waste Collection: guidance for new developments SPD (January 2015). - 8.30 The conversion of existing buildings for flats, subdivision into two or more properties, will generally be welcome where parking is provided on site, in accordance with the standards in PSP16, so it does not cause or add to existing parking problems in the locality, and therefore in accordance with Policy PSP39.